LENT WK 6: OUR DAILY PASCHAL MYSTERY

 I would never say this, but now it seems I am, until recently, I viewed lent as a rule-laden abstinence game.
 If I did a good job of abstaining from my chosen vice I got what?
 A gold star from Jesus?
 A self-righteous pat on the back?
 More Reese’s peanut butter eggs on Easter, or wait can I have them on Sundays?

-LENT WEEK 2: WHERE DO I MOST NEED TO BE FORMED
+LENT WK 2: WHERE DO I MOST NEED TO BE FORMED

 “Blessed be God, who has given peace to his people Israel just as he said he’d do.
 Not one of all those good and wonderful words that he spoke through Moses has misfired.
 May God, our very own God, continue to be with us just as he was with our ancestors—may he never give up and walk out on us.
 May he keep us centered and devoted to him, following the life path he has cleared, watching the signposts, walking at the pace and rhythms he laid down for our ancestors.”